robertgenetti/robertgenetti.github.io/_projects/visionzero.md

 ---

-The San Jose Vision Zero Initiative aims to eliminate fatal and severe injuries of traffic related accidents.
-The city initiative was implemented in 2015 and now has 19 streets it categorizes as priority safety corridors which have undergone significant re-engineering efforts.
-These projects under review by the Vision Zero team rely heavily on information from data-driven models to update current and future plans. _What benefit might the Vision Zero Initiative gain from having a dashboard with a heatmap feature to filter through traffic accident data by street(corridor) and type of injury?_
+The San Jose Vision Zero Initiative aims to eliminate fatal and severe traffic related injuries.
+The city initiative was implemented in 2015 and now has prioritized 19 safety corridors of which have undergone significant safety upgrades.
+Those projects the the Vision Zero Initiative review process depends on accurate and timely data visualizations to update and support its planning process. _What benefit might the Vision Zero Initiative gain from having a dashboard with a heatmap feature to filter through traffic accident data by street(corridor) and type of injury?_

 ### Problem

-The success of the Vision Zero Initiative in San Jose, CA greatly relies on having all traffic accident data easily interpreted and able to drill-down into specifics when necessary.
-Loss of time and resources may result from data visualizations being too complex and difficult to navigate.
+Current data visualization solutions do not have corridor filtered data in order to drill-down into specifics when necessary.
+The absense of a corridor-by-corridor look at the traffic accident data may limit the quality of the planning teams' ability to answer critical questions or track performance metrics.

 ### Solution

-Present a clear representation of the traffic related accident data that is relevant to the types of questions being asked in this context.
-A clear yet fully functional dashboard has the potential to reduce time and resources while boosting productivity.
+Creating a data visualization that illustrates the trends of corridor specific related traffic accident data will increase planning productivity and its ability to set clear performance goals.

 <div class="col-12 text-center">
     <a href="{{page.link}}" class="button button-primary mt-2 mb-6" style="text-decoration:none;" target="_blank">View Dashboard</a>